-Located within the World Heritage Site of New Lanark, our fun four-star Visitor Centre allows people of all ages to learn more about the Falls of Clyde waterfalls, woodlands and the animals that live there.
+Located within the World Heritage Site of New Lanark and part of the Clyde and Avon Valley Landscape Partnership, our fun Visitor Centre allows people of all ages to learn more about the Falls of Clyde waterfalls, woodlands and the animals that live there.
 Highlights include:

 The unstaffed Visitor Centre is open every day from 10am to 4pm.
 Non-members are asked to pay £3.